 I acknowledge the fact that some actors, athletes, and singers are very generous in giving back to society through various charities.
 This isn’t the issue.

 Here’s the point: Why should a few gifted actors, athletes, and musicians live in absolute luxury while those who make the greatest direct contributions toward the betterment of our individual lives and society be paid meager salaries?
 And why do we make these people our heroes over those who are much more deserving of our admiration?

 It’s Not Your Fault

 We are taught through movie, sports, and music advertising that these forms of entertainment will give us the excitement, fulfillment, and joy that we desire.
 We hear, read, and watch these advertisements throughout our lives to such an extent that we’ve come to accept these activities as the ones that will bring us the most joy.

 Let me ask you a couple of questions.
 Which of these would give you more lasting fulfillment, self-esteem, and joy?
 1.)
 Watching your hero make the winning touchdown in the final minutes of the Super Bowl or hitting a hole-in-one with your golfing buddies looking on?
 2.)
 Watching your hero turn his life around in his latest movie or looking back on how you turned your own life around?

 The Real Heroes & Superstars

-Things seem backwards in terms of whom we admire as heroes and reward with high salaries.
+Things seem backward in terms of whom we admire as heroes and reward with high salaries.
 This not only happens in the movie, sports, and music industry, but it also happens with those who manage our health and money.

 I think that medical doctors and surgeons deserve to be paid well.
 But do they deserve to make millions from the pain and suffering of others?
 I know that most doctors enter the medical profession with good intentions.
 But the system encourages inflated prices and money grabbing.